 This Course will address four aspects of feeding success in babies under six-months-old and look at how successful feeding is not just dependent on how much the baby drinks, but also how the feeding relationship and environment contribute to success or struggle.

-- Establishment of infant feeding
+- Establishment of infant feeding;

-- Common problems with feeding
+- Common problems with feeding;

-- Development of a management plan
+- Development of a management plan.

-The purpose of this Course is to provide a better understanding of the broad range of factors affecting successful feeding, consequently ensuring confidence in assessing infant feeding and being able to advise parents what approach will be most effective.
+The purpose of this Course is to provide a better understanding of the broad range of factors affecting successful feeding, consequently ensuring your confidence in assessing infant feeding and being able to advise parents what approach will be most effective.

-- Identify common problems with feeding to implement early interventions to improve nutritional intake of the infant
+- Identify common problems with feeding to implement early interventions to improve nutritional intake of the infant.

 This Course is most relevant to midwives and nurses working with young babies, including those working in paediatric or neonatal settings, as well as maternal and child health nurses.